 What is first-degree murder?

-First degree murder is the deliberate and premediated killing of another human being with malice aforethought.
+Under Colorado law, first-degree murder is the deliberate and premeditated killing of another human being with malice aforethought.
 It differs from second-degree murder in that it requires extreme indifference to human life generally rather than the intent to take the life of a particular person.1

 - Someone other than a co-conspirator dies during your commission or attempted commission of arson, robbery, burglary, kidnapping, or sexual assault (“felony murder”);